Bilateral Life Camp

 Seth was 16 years old when he lost both legs above the knees in a tragic car accident.
 Seth was active in many high school sports which helped him to focus his strength and attitude towards utilizing bilateral above knee prosthetics.

-Seth is pursuing a career in the prosthetics profession and one day is planning to become a certified prosthetist.
-He has not used a wheelchair since April 2012.
+Seth is an ABC Certified Prosthetic Technician and helps fabricate advanced prosthetic technology at Dream Team Prosthetics.
+Seth left his wheelchair in April 2012 and became a full-time prosthetics user!
 He has shared his message of hope and inspiration at various public events and school assemblies.
 He is dedicated to making peer visits with other bilateral above knee amputees to help them navigate their physical challenge.

 His passion is participating in long distance running events and enjoys working out in the gym at least three times a week.
 Seth will provide insight into a healthy lifestyle that can greatly benefit a full-time prosthetic user.